Severance Plans and ERISA Compliance: Limiting Liability in Design and Implementation of Severance Arrangements

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide employee benefits counsel and advisers on practical methods and best practices in structuring severance plans in compliance with ERISA.
+This CLE course will guide employee benefits counsel and advisers on practical methods and best practices in structuring severance plans in compliance with ERISA.
 The panel will discuss what makes a severance plan subject to ERISA, requirements to avoid penalties, Section 409A considerations, and the benefits of having an ERISA severance plan.

 - Application of ERISA to severance plans and ramifications of noncompliance